 We now come to the crux of our discussion.
 Most people assume that Jephthah sacrificed his daughter as a burnt offering.
 This is because of Jephthah’s vow to God when he said:

-“…whatever comes out of the doors of my house to meet me, when I return in peace from the people of Ammon, shall surely be the Lord’s, and I will offer it up as a burnt offering.”
+“…whatever comes out of the doors of my house to meet me, when I return in peace from the people of Ammon, shall surely be the LORD’s, and I will offer it up as a burnt offering.”

 Most skeptics and enemies of the scripture use the story of Jephthah to prove that we are serving an illogical and unreasonable God.
 The sad thing about this passage in Judges is that even believers of the Bible don’t even know how to explain these verses.
-They don’t have a clue and would rather skip this portion of the verse because of its difficulty.
+They don’t have a clue and would rather skip this portion of the Bible because of its difficulty.

 However, we can be certain that not because a passage is difficult to explain doesn’t mean that we cannot really understand it.
 A quick examination and deeper investigation will reveal to us the real truth about Jephthah’s sacrifice.
 What we thought to be a story of human sacrifice is actually a story of a man full of faith in God’s mercy and justice.